Example: [Collected on the Internet, 2002]

 Our response: Gee Bob, sometimes you just can't get a break.

-This creative tale has been circulating around the Internet at least since January 1996.
+Origins: This creative tale has been circulating around the Internet at least since January 1996.
 In its online form, it purports to refer to an IRS denial of deductions relating to a taxpayer's 1994 federal tax return.

-where it is attributed to Bob Mullen.
+However, the letter itself is older still, appearing in the 1990 book Chicken Soup for the Parent's Soul, where it is attributed to Bob Mullen.
 According to that gentleman's sister, he actually did send such a letter to the IRS.
 She also reports that the letter writer is now retired and living in Northern California.
 As for the three children, they are grown and living on their own.